adambrgmn/pomodore/README.md

 # Pomodore
-## v3.0.1
+## v3.0.2

-A small but beautiful tomato-timer built with ReactJS.
+A small but beautiful tomato-timer built with React and others.

 Feel free to copy and steal as much as you like.
 Or tell me if you think I can improve something, cause i do believe thats possible...